xpmethod-workshops/dh-core/README.md

 - Bootstrap and time well spent.<sup>‡</sup>
 - Get help and help others.

-<sub>† Because you need to understand what you are automating well.</sub>
+<sub>† Because you need to understand what you are automating, well.</sub>
 <sub>‡ This means investing time into skills that scale with your
 experience and lead to more advanced applications.</sub>